TheRealKiraAI/prompt-engineering/INSTRUCTOR.md

 - Tune prompts
 - Try different streaming interface
 - Make your AI make a decision based on prompts and data it knows / receives

+### Exercise #2: Pretrained Models Objectives

+We will walkthrough setting up a music-based project to identify musical notes with a selected pre-trained LLM and it's associated data that takes audio for prompts.

+- Review types of prompts.
+- Demonstrate process of choosing pre-trained model and datasets to use for app.
+- Walkthrough setup of class project (it will be used for labs later!)
+- Basic chord detection logic from AI